-Further background on the activity of the GAA and details of the credentials of the GAA can be found in Appendices C and D respectively.
-The GAA works under Terms of Reference, agreed with the Firm, the latest version of which is dated 10 March 2022 and are publicly available (see Appendix D).
+Further background on the activity of the GAA and details of the credentials of the GAA can be found in Appendices C and D, respectively.
+The GAA works under an agreed Terms of Reference, the latest version of which is dated 10 March 2022, and is publicly available (see Appendix D).